therichkid/content-transformer-contao-to-wordpress/README.md

   - `operator`: As String
     - `"<"`: Keep all content **older** than the timestamp
     - `">"`: Keep all content **newer** than the timestamp

+### Export events

+- Set `addEvents` to true
+- Events can also be filtered by date
+- The `eventDateFilter` behaves similar to the `datefilter`
+- _Note_: The optional files become mandatory when `addEvents` is set to true

 ### Sanitize content